Updated December 2023

 This takes creativity and a lot of energy.
 You'll need to really connect with the kids in your care, which means developing programs that respect their diverse needs.

 7. You Understand the Ethical Responsibilities of Early Childhood Educators

 Teachers have power.
 They are authority figures with a great deal of influence on the kids they work with.
 We've all experienced the power a teacher can wield—for better or for worse.

 To be successful as an early childhood educator, you must respect and understand the power you have in the classroom.
 This influence comes with responsibilities and obligations.
 It is a serious commitment.

-You're exactly the kind of student we'd love to work with, and welcome into our early childhood education program.
+You're exactly the kind of student we'd love to work with.
 Read on for your next steps.

-If you're looking for quality early childhood education programs in Montreal, or want to learn more about ECE careers, we'd be happy to talk with you.
+If you want to learn more about ECE careers, we'd be happy to talk with you.